compayser/cogmapoptimizer/examples/Example2/Example2_en.md

 ### 1.1 Legend

-It is necessary to build a certain object (using the example of the construction of an object like ìDormitoryî).
+It is necessary to build a certain object (using the example of the construction of an object like ‚ÄúDormitory‚Äù).
 There is a project for the specified construction project, an integral part of which is the construction work schedule - a list of works by type, indicating their duration and sequence of execution.

 During the construction process, various delays may occur due to a variety of factors:
 + internal (for example, qualifications of employees, professionalism of management, punctuality of suppliers, etc.),
 + external (for example, weather conditions in the form of precipitation or ambient temperature).
 <br><br>

 These factors can significantly influence the construction process.
-In particular, the lack of professionalism of the involved personnel (both workers and management) can lead to a shift in the timing of each of the stages of construction and installation work ìto the rightî and to the failure of the overall construction deadlines.
+In particular, the lack of professionalism of the involved personnel (both workers and management) can lead to a shift in the timing of each of the stages of construction and installation work ‚Äúto the right‚Äù and to the failure of the overall construction deadlines.
 External factors also influence meeting construction deadlines in a similar way.
 For example, during construction in the Far North, works on drilling, driving piles, digging base pits is very dependent on the temperature of the soil - such work cannot be carried out in winter without additional labor costs (warming up the soil, building temporary shelters, explosive works, etc. ).

 Objective: by influencing existing concepts that describe the factors influencing the construction process and the connections between them, to achieve a schedule of construction and installation work that meets or exceeds the initial expectations of the customer (that is, the original project).

 ### 1.2 Initial cognitive maps

-Due to the fact that a cognitive map that could describe the complete construction process (including tens of works and no less number of external and internal factors even for such a simple construction project as a ìDormitoryî) turns out to be overly complex.
+Due to the fact that a cognitive map that could describe the complete construction process (including tens of works and no less number of external and internal factors even for such a simple construction project as a ‚ÄúDormitory‚Äù) turns out to be overly complex.
 As a way out, you can use the principle of decomposition: cognitive modeling can be divided into several stages.
 As an example, two cognitive maps will be considered:

 + Example 2a - General work, divided into large stages (preparing the foundation, installing [block boxes or shipping containers](https://www.archdaily.com/886447/lot-ek-the-shipping-container-is-a-vehicle-to-invent-new-architecture), arrangement of additional structures, interior and exterior finishing, wiring of utilities ),
 + Example 2b - Particular work, divided into stages in more detail.
 As an example of particular work, the stage of arrangement of a pile foundation is considered (drilling work, production, preparation and installation of piles, as well as their further preparation for use as the basis for the structure being erected).